 - Expanding your friendship circle to include other gifted adults.

-- Psychological support from a counsellor, psychotherapist.
+- Therapeutic support from a counsellor, psychotherapist.

 - Physiotherapy, massage, or other bodywork to reduce physical tension and ailments.

 - Diagnosis of neurodivergence, and supports for managing your neurodivergence in everyday life.

 The piece of the support puzzle I offer is around identifying and understanding your giftedness and high sensitivity/overexcitability, releasing stuck beliefs and feelings, and reconnecting you with the core of who you are – a core that often gets lost when we’re busy trying to fit in with everything else around us.
 Take a look at what I offer.